 Not Permitted 24 Hours A Day

 As mentioned before, the boardwalk is being converted at the moment.
-Some stretches are already completed, like this short section between 29th and 30th Streets, so this is what it will look like in the future:
+Some stretches are already completed, like this short section between 29th and 30th Streets (green section on the map), so this is what it will look like in the future:

 The southern end of the boardwalk is at 24th Street at the moment.
 Here it connects to the Paver Walkway of the Miami Beach Walk which brings you to South Beach and even further to South Pointe Park at the very tip of the island.

-Running parallel just west to the Boardwalk, there is a paved path from 24th to 29th Streets if you are cycling.
+Running parallel just west to the Boardwalk (the red section on the map), there is a paved path from 24th to 29th Streets if you are cycling.
 If you are on the Paver Walkway coming from South Beach, it curves a bit and leads you to it.
 This is not a particularly interesting path though.